El Cóporo: Background

-For a long time Guanajuato is considered a region inhabited since times prehispanic times, only by native hunter-gatherers of the chichimeca with a semi nomadic culture way of life.
+For a long time Guanajuato is considered a region inhabited since times prehispanic times, only by native hunter-gatherers of the Chichimeca with a semi nomadic culture way of life.

-During the late postclassical the chichimeca lived in the region, these lands were previously occupied by sedentary peoples integrated high Mesoamerican culture.
+During the late postclassical the Chichimeca lived in the region, these lands were previously occupied by sedentary peoples integrated high Mesoamerican culture.
 Records of this civilization are scattered throughout the territory along the rivers, valleys, slopes and top of the hills.
-It is common for local historians to associate these vestiges of semi nomadic peoples, reinforcing old assumptions that Guanajuato was only inhabited by chichimecas; it is evident that in Guanajuato inhabited from remote times, various ethnic groups that maintained complex forms of partnerships.
+It is common for local historians to associate these vestiges of semi nomadic peoples, reinforcing old assumptions that Guanajuato was only inhabited by Chichimecas; it is evident that in Guanajuato inhabited from remote times, various ethnic groups that maintained complex forms of partnerships.

 The prehispanic period extends from the origin of the first settlers on the continent.
 During this long time men who inhabited Ocampo forged a culture with own identity and characteristics.
 The municipality of Ocampo was seat of men who bequeathed cultures and ways of life that were conditioned by geographical elements as well as influence form the great Mesoamerican cultures, particularly Teotihuacan and Toltec.
 These cultural samples had common characteristics to the cultures established in the Highlands, but the desert conditions barely allowed the development of groups semi nomadic hunters-gatherers.

 El Cóporo is recognized as a site with Chupícuaro cultural influences which flourished in the Bajío in parallel with the Teotihuacan culture.

 It can be stated that the in Guanajuato State existed among other Nations; the Otomíes ("Chichimeca" ancestors) and Nahuatlacas.

 The Chichimeca

 It is estimated that they reached central Mexico in the 12th century CE, causing natural displacement of several groups, including the Otomies and Tecuexe.

-It is commonly thought that the chichimecas were uncultivated, simple nomadic people without organization, and occasionally made raids in the Otomi and Purépecha regions.
+It is commonly thought that the Chichimecas were uncultivated, simple nomadic people without organization, and occasionally made raids in the Otomi and Purépecha regions.

 The Spanish invaders, after the conquest of Tenochtitlan, never imagined that it would take them more than two centuries to conquer northern Mexico, a region known as Aridoamerica.
-Several Chichimeca (uncivil and dirty dog) groups inhabited the regions.
+Several Chichimeca groups inhabited the regions.
 This name was given because of the thought that they had a lower cultural level, compared to other native cultures of Mesoamerica.

 Four major Chichimeca Nations were Pames, Guamare, Zacateco and Guachichiles, these last two unlike the Tecuexe, Caxcans and the other two groups had a lower cultural level, because others had altars and knew agriculture.

 However, the chichimecas managed to build temples-fortress, ballgame courts, developed pottery, painting (petroglyphs), etc. all this in harsh conditions, in an arid area where rainfall is scarce and the climate is variable.

 In this region the predominant Chichimeca nation were the Guachichiles, the most warrior group.
 Their operations center was “Tunal el Grande”, served as refuge shelter and food source.

 The Guachichiles were known to paint their bodies, hair, and faces in red dye.
 For this reason they were called "guachichile" by the Mexica, meaning "heads painted red".